The global derived period map: The period map

-The lemma says that any $X \to T$ gives a map from $u(T)$ to the algebraic moduli stack $D_n(V,Q)$.
-To proceed we have to change our target to the analytification of $D$, and then take the substack $U$.
+It is shown in Theorem 6.5 of \cite{Porta15} that push-forward preserves bounded below coherent complexes.
+As Porta explained to the authors, the same arguments as in Lemma \ref{lem-gaga} extend the result to the unbounded case if the morphism has bounded cohomological dimension. \end{rk} The lemma says that any $X \to T$ gives a map from $u(T)$ to the algebraic moduli stack $D_n(V,Q)$.
+To proceed we have to change our target to the analytification of $D_{n}(V,Q)$.
+We then check the map factors through the substack $U$.
 Note that here we need the polarization in order to define $U$.